Skip to Main Content

 Definition

-The growth hormone suppression test determines whether growth hormone (GH) production is being suppressed by high blood sugar.
+The growth hormone suppression test determines whether growth hormone (GH) production can be suppressed by taking a specific amount of glucose (called a glucose load).

 Alternative Names